 Winesburg Builders LTD Repeatedly Exposed Workers to Falls, Fined $121,800

-On March 28, 2016, OSHA issued citations to Winesburg Builders, LTD, for two willful, two repeat, and three serious violations.
 On October 7, 2015, OSHA inspectors observed workers exposed to falls as high as 22 feet without protection while performing roofing and framing work on a new construction project.
 They opened an inspection under the agency's regional emphasis program on falls.
 Once on site, inspectors found other workers exposed to falls 11 feet high without fall protection.
 The company was cited for those hazards.
 Citations were also issued for the company's failure to guard window and stairway openings.

 The Ohio builder has an extensive OSHA history, with inspections in West Virginia, Pennsylvania, and Ohio.
 From February 2008 to October 2014, OSHA cited the company for more than 22 violations related to fall hazards.